-Complaints decreased compared to the same period a year ago (Q3 2014-15).
-The cycle hire scheme received 4.06 complaints per 100,000 journeys.
-Complaints continue to fall due the improvements to bike redistribution and customers finding it easier to hire and dock cycles.
-Main areas of complaints are refund request and problems with individual docking stations.
+Complaints decreased compared to the same period a year ago (Q4 2014-15).
+The cycle hire scheme received 5.08 complaints per 100,000 journeys.
+Complaints continue to fall due to customers finding it easier to hire and dock cycles.